Write each of the following in scientific notation with two signi... | Channels for Pearson+

 Scientific Notation

 Scientific notation is a method of expressing numbers that are too large or too small in a compact form.
 It is written as the product of a number between 1 and 10 and a power of ten.
-For example, 0.00025 can be expressed as 2.5 x 10^-4, where 2.5 is the significant figure and -4 indicates the decimal place shift.
+For example, the number 100,000 can be expressed as 1.0 x 10^5 in scientific notation.

 Recommended video: